-On a bright sunny day in 2003, the strangest thing happened: I was standing on my deck and my neighbour, a man whose back yard faced my back yard, was on his deck, some 40 feet away.
+On a bright sunny day in 2003, the strangest thing happened: I was standing on my deck and my neighbour — whose back yard faced my back yard — was on his deck, some 40 feet away.

 My goodness.
 That was weird.
-What was that all about???
+What was that about???

-A few months later, I again spotted him on his deck — only this time he was on a chair, leaning back and chatting on a cordless phone.
+A few months later, I again spotted him on his deck — only this time he was resting on a chair, leaning back and chatting on his cordless phone.
 And guess what happened?
+Same thing.
 He glanced my way and bolted!
-Déjà vu all over again.
+It was déjà vu all over again.

-What the hell was going on here?
-Now, I was really curious.
+What the hell was going on?
+Now I was really curious.

 Other than having a sudden attack of diarrhea, one possible explanation for the fellow’s odd behaviour was that he was in a witness protection program.
 Perhaps he’d been warned he was living alongside a news reporter.
 Better keep a low profile.

 Hmmm … could that be it?
 I had no clue.

 I was puzzled by this and I tried to make sense of it.
 And so I talked things over with Fred Lennarson, an advisor with the Lubicon Cree of Northern Alberta.

 I had respect for Lennarson, a Chicago native and a trained social scientist.

 Not for a moment did Lennarson believe that ‘buddy’ was in a witness protection program.
 No way.
 When I described how my neighbour had reacted to being spotted, Lennarson quickly announced, “That’s a surveillance house!”

 “What??? …” I shot back.
 “Are you serious?? … who’d they be spying on?”